-Japan did not receive any Mega CD 32X games, however North America and Europe received five.
-Surgical Strike, once bound for a North American release, ended up being an exclusive title in Brazil (and curiously wound up being the only Mega CD 32X game to reach this region).
-A further half-dozen titles were in development for the Mega CD 32X at one stage, but were all cancelled, some merely appearing in Mega CD form and some being moved to the Sega Saturn.
+Japan did not receive any Mega-CD 32X games, however North America received five while Europe recieved four of those five.
+Surgical Strike, once bound for a North American release, ended up being an exclusive title in Brazil (and curiously wound up being the only Mega-CD 32X game to reach this region).
+A further half-dozen titles were in development for the Mega-CD 32X at one stage, but were all cancelled, some merely appearing in Mega-CD form and some being moved to the Sega Saturn.

 - Corpse Killer

 - Surgical Strike (Brazil only)